 VISION AND VALUES

-- respecting the dignity of all people
+- respect the dignity of all people

-- promoting and supporting harm reduction principles and the Ottawa Charter
+- promote and support harm reduction principles

-- recognising the social determinants of health
+- recognise the social determinants of health